 Don’t give your dog too many fish servings each week.
-Red meat is also necessary, but one or two servings of salmon each week is a good way to keep your dog healthy and maintain that shiny coat and good skin.
+In moderation, salmon is a good way to keep your dog healthy and maintain a shiny coat and good skin.

-Advantages of Salmon for Canines
+Advantages of Salmon for K9s

-Salmon can reduce the inflammation and help with joint mobility.
-Growing puppies will also benefit from eating salmon once or twice a week as it contributes to good brain health, just what a puppy needs during the important developing years.
+Growing puppies also benefit from eating salmon occasionally.
+It contributes to brain health, just what a puppy needs during the important developing years.

 How to Prepare Salmon for Dogs

-What to Do If You’re Dog Eats Raw Salmon
+If You’re Dog Eats Raw Salmon

-If you drop a small piece of salmon on the floor by mistake and your dog eats it before you can stop them, you probably have nothing to worry about.
+If you drop a piece of salmon on the floor by mistake and your dog eats it before you can stop them, you probably have nothing to worry about.
 Though raw salmon could be filled with parasites that can cause a variety of bad symptoms, a small piece is unlikely to have adverse effects.

 Do All Dogs Like Salmon?

-It is best to offer your dog a little bit of left over salmon after a meal to see if they will eat it.
-If your dog devours it, you know it’s an option to add to their food a couple of times a week.
+Offer your dog a little bit of left over salmon after a meal to see if they’ll eat it.
+If your dog devours it, then it’s an option to add to their food a couple of times a week.
 Most dogs will enjoy the change of pace that fish has to offer.